-When you are facing a family law dispute, a criminal charge, or a proceeding in juvenile court, your future and your relationships with your loved ones may be at stake.
+When you are facing a family law dispute, a criminal charge, traffic violation, or a proceeding in juvenile court, your future and your relationships with your loved ones may be at stake.
 This makes it critical to retain an attorney who will fight to protect your interests.
 Attorney Jason Cavinder at Cavinder Law Office is a Dayton divorce lawyer who understands the sensitivity of family matters and takes pride in resolving their challenges.
 He also fights aggressively for people who have been charged with crimes and for people involved in juvenile court proceedings.

 Any action that could potentially change the relationship between people related by blood or marriage, like divorce, custody, and paternity actions, falls under the umbrella of family law.
 Generally, the parties' rights and obligations are established by the Ohio family law statutes.
 These laws cover issues such as who has the right to seek custody of a child and when and where parties can file divorce actions.
 It is critical for people dealing with family law issues to understand the statutes, since failing to comply with the proper procedures could adversely affect their cases.